cce-bigdataintro-1160/CEBD-1160-spring-2019/5-pythonadv.md

 ##### Goals
 Understand some extra concepts of the Python language and start to manipulate datasets using libraries.
 By the end of this class you'll be able to:
-* Plan ahead on before creating your scripts with the use of pseudocode
-* Create your own functions to apply repeatable code across your scripts
 * Use the Numpy library to manipulate n-dimensional arrays
 * Use the Pandas library to organize data in DataFrames and extract insights from it
 * Use the Matplotlib library to generate simple plots from Datasets